The olive might be small, but did you know that olives nutrition packs quite a healthy punch? It’s true.

 An average olive weighs approximately four grams, so the following nutritional information applies to a serving of about 40 olives.

-100 grams of green olives, canned or pickled have (in recommended daily values): (19)
+100 grams of green olives, canned or pickled provide about:

 - 145 calories